Liquid UI - Documentation - 5.5 Connecting to ODBC Database with bot

 }

-6. We also created a small function 'opendb()' that actually performs the task of opening the database.
+7. We also created a function 'opendb()' to open the database.
 It serves to pass the connection parameters to the connection function 'ODBCConnect(dbase)' that we previously explained.
-This function is placed directly below the main connection function in the dbo.sjs file and the code we used is shown below.
+This function is placed directly below the main connection function in the dbo.sjs file and the code is shown below.

 function opendb() {